uf2020/ccxt/Manual.md

 ## Market Structure

-Every market has a set of properties and methods, most of which you can override by passing an associative array of params to a market constructor.
+Every exchange market has a set of properties and methods, most of which you can override by passing an associative array of params to a market constructor.
 You can also make a subclass and override everything.

 Here's an overview of base exchange properties with values added for example: